Find Home Care

 What are the main types of Caregivers?

-HCA’s or home care aides are caregivers who’ve registered with the California Department of Social Services (CDSS).
+HCA’s or home care aides are basic caregivers who’ve registered with the California Department of Social Services (CDSS).
 In doing so, these caregivers have completed the criminal background check process administered by the CDSS.
 HCA’s provide a wide range of personal services such as: answering the phone, scheduling appointments, organizing, and running errands.
 They assist with care needs such as: supervision, monitoring, cueing, feeding, transferring, repositioning, and hygiene.

 CHHA’s or HHA’s

-CHHA’s or HHA’s are certified or non-certified home health aides typically provide non-medical assistance to individuals in their homes.
+CHHA’s or HHA’s are certified or non-certified home health aides which typically provide non-medical assistance to individuals in their homes.
 HHA’s usually care for one person at a time so they often form close personal relationships with their clients.
 They assist with iadl’s such as: light housekeeping, grocery shopping, meal preparation, help with the telephone, newspaper, radio, and care needs such as: medication supervision, grooming, dressing, toileting.

 CNA’s or certified nursing assistants must pass a state licensing exam in order to get their certification.
 They tend to work in a variety different settings such as private homes, Assisted Living, hospitals, nursing homes, and other medical facilities.
 Like HHA’s they can provide assistance with daily tasks like cleaning, preparing meals, help with the telephone or television and they can provide assistance with adl’s such as: medication management, bathing or showering, toileting, incontinence care.
 Though, unlike home health aides, CNA’s can usually perform more advanced care and assistance such as: heavy transferring, monitor vital signs, document changes in health condition, and report to nurses and doctors.